radgrad/docusaurus2/blog/2021-12-09-internaloha.md

 <img src="/img/fall-2021/internaloha-fall-2021.png" />

-Each student also wrote a technical report on their summer research:
+Each student also wrote a technical report on their research:

  * [Pulling The Trigger With Internaloha: The New Opportunities For Internship, Shinya Saito](https://csdl.ics.hawaii.edu/techreports/2021/21-02/21-02.pdf).
  * [InternAloha: Revamping Scrapers, Jatin Pandya](https://csdl.ics.hawaii.edu/techreports/2021/21-03/21-03.pdf).